 Susan B. Anthony and Elizabeth Caty Stanton form the National Woman Suffrage Association.

-Colorado becomes the first state where women are allowed to vote.
+Wyoming becomes the first state where women are allowed to vote.

 Martha Hughes Cannon is the first female elected to Utah’s Senate.